palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ![image](../assets/images/MarkIV/MarkIV_ganglion_connects_cover.JPG)]

-### Completed 8 Channel MarkIV Setup
+### Completed 8 Channel Mark IV Setup

-Your headset should look like this when your finished assembeling the 8 channels.
-16 channel see instructions below on how to add nodes.
+Your finished, 8 channel headset should look like this.
+To expand to a 16 channel headset (for use with Cyton Daisy), see the next section.

 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Finished.JPG)
 ![image](../assets//MarkIV/Photos/Assembly_8Chan_Finished2.JPG)